ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 		console.log(payload);
 	});

-Sometimes we don't want to have all our subscription logic inside a closure, in these cases we can use Dojo's `lang.hitch` method, to connect the subscription with a method on our object:
+Sometimes we don't want to have all our subscription logic inside a closure.
+In these cases we can use Dojo's `lang.hitch` method to connect the subscription with a method on our object:

 	define(["dojo/_base/declare",
 	        "dijit/_WidgetBase",